Medically reviewed by Drugs.com. Last updated on June 18, 2020.

 - Talk with your dialysis care team about proper care for your peritoneal dialysis catheter.

-If you've had spontaneous peritonitis before or if you have peritoneal fluid buildup due to a medical condition such as cirrhosis, your doctor may prescribe antibiotics to prevent peritonitis.
+If you've had peritonitis before or if you have peritoneal fluid buildup due to a medical condition such as liver cirrhosis, your doctor may prescribe antibiotics to prevent peritonitis.
 If you're taking a proton pump inhibitor, your doctor may ask you to stop taking it.

 To diagnose peritonitis, your doctor will talk with you about your medical history and perform a physical exam.
 When peritonitis is associated with peritoneal dialysis, your signs and symptoms, particularly cloudy dialysis fluid, may be enough for your doctor to diagnose the condition.

-In cases of peritonitis in which the infection may be a result of other medical conditions (secondary peritonitis) or in which the infection arises from fluid buildup in your abdominal cavity (spontaneous peritonitis), your doctor may recommend the following tests to confirm a diagnosis:
+In cases of peritonitis in which the infection may be a result of other medical conditions (secondary peritonitis) or in which the infection arises from fluid buildup in your abdominal cavity (spontaneous bacterial peritonitis), your doctor may recommend the following tests to confirm a diagnosis:

 - Blood tests.
 A sample of your blood may be drawn and sent to a lab to check for a high white blood cell count.
 A blood culture also may be performed to determine if there are bacteria in your blood.

 - Imaging tests.
 Your doctor may want to use an X-ray to check for holes or other perforations in your gastrointestinal tract.
-Ultrasound may also be used.
+Ultrasound also may be used.
 In some cases, your doctor may use a computerized tomography (CT) scan instead of an X-ray.